-Some of our offerings will include: Sunday evening salons for food and thought, outdoor Shabbat hikes with prayer and torah discussion, musical performances, theater productions, workshops on how to transform aging into saging, preparation classes for Holidays, ski trips built around Shabbat, personal spiritual direction, and more.
+Some of our offerings will include: SHABOOM! an outdoor musical Friday evening, Sunday evening salons for food and thought, Shabbat morning hikes with prayer and torah discussion, attending theater productions, workshops on how to transform aging into saging, preparation classes for Holidays, personal spiritual direction, and more.
 The leadership will offer innovative rituals and new modes of inserting meaning into life experiences with home dedications, baby namings, retirement ceremonies, sheloshim minyan (30 days after a funeral), and of course, weddings, b'nai mitzvah and funerals.

 Rabbi Evan Krame was ordained by the Aleph Ordination Program, the seminary for Jewish Renewal.
 David Abramowitz received his smicha as Cantor in January, 2016 (b"h).
 Renewal is about being backward compatible and forward thinking.
 We have learned that you can't drive by looking only through the rearview mirror.
 And the windshield is a much wider view.
 Many people have been attracted to Renewal for our open-heartedness, use of vernacular, and ease of access approach to Judaism.
 Yet, Renewal is Judaism rooted in tradition while driving Judaism into a new era.
 We are neo-chasidic meaning that we start with our relationship with God and gratitude for the life we are given in this amazing world.

 Thank you so much for teaching the Prayer, Not Performance class.
 Not only did I learn a lot about what I'd never heard of, but I had no idea I could go so deeply into a prayer, like the Shema, that I could come out on the other side.
 For me, the class was transformational.
 The words "thank you" seem inadequate for such an experience, but that's all I have right now.